 Length of courses depends upon the time needed to cover the subject and/or state program training requirements.
 Fees vary, as do the actual costs of conducting each course; however, fees are structured to be affordable to anyone who is genuinely interested in continuing their education.
 Select programs qualify for funding sources, grants, or scholarship funds.
 Schedules are printed in the spring, summer, and fall, and copies are available in the Community and Business Education Center located on the 1st floor of the Administration Building.
-Information can also be accessed by going to the TC Website and clicking the Community and Business Education tab.
+Information can also be accessed by going to

+Contents Page | 298 updated July 10, 2025 the TC Website and clicking the Community and Business Education tab.
 You may choose from a variety of options.
 Offerings vary from semester to semester depending on current demands and trends.